 Kevin is a physician who offers new ideas for health system planning and operational efficiency, biomedical informatics, life sciences and research management, public health, program evaluation, and preparedness.

 Based in Rockville, Maryland, Kevin is a former member of the National Committee for Vital and Health Statistics and a former National Kellogg fellow.
-His work has been published in academic journals and top-tier media outlets including the New York Times on a broad range of topics, including research innovation and informatics, tax policy and healthcare reform, and care of underserved HIV populations.
+His work is published in academic journals and top-tier media outlets including the New York Times on a broad range of topics, including research innovation and informatics, tax policy and healthcare reform, and care of underserved HIV populations.

 His book, Low Fat Lies and High Fat Frauds, critiques popular fad diets.
-In addition, he has appeared on "Good Morning America," the Public Broadcasting Service, and "20/20."
+In addition, he appeared on "Good Morning America," the Public Broadcasting Service, and "20/20."

 Kevin has a B.A. in philosophy from Johns Hopkins University, an M.D. from the Cornell University Medical College, and a M.P.H. from the Harvard School of Public Health.
-He performed his residency in internal medicine at Yale New Haven Hospital.
+He did his residency in internal medicine at Yale New Haven Hospital.